-Tenapanor: A New Approach for The Control of Serum Phosphorus in CKD Patients on Dialysis
+Tenapanor: A New Approach for The Control of Serum Phosphorus in Adult Patients with CKD on Dialysis

 Our portfolio is led by the development of tenapanor, a first-in-class medicine for the control of serum phosphorus in adult patients with CKD on dialysis.
-Tenapanor for the control of serum phosphorus has a unique mechanism of action and acts locally in the gut to inhibit the sodium hydrogen exchanger 3 ("NHE3").
+Tenapanor for the control of serum phosphorus has a unique mechanism of action and acts locally in the gut to inhibit the NHE3.
 This results in the tightening of the epithelial cell junctions, thereby significantly reducing paracellular uptake of phosphate, the primary pathway of phosphate absorption.
-On April 29, 2021, the U.S. Food and Drug Administration ("FDA") determined that a submission we made in response to an information request from the FDA constituted a major amendment to our New Drug Application ("NDA") for tenapanor for the control of serum phosphorus, resulting in a three-month extension of the PDUFA date to July 29, 2021.
-The FDA's information request included a request for additional analyses of our clinical data.
+On July 28, 2021, we received a Complete Response Letter ("CRL") from the U.S. Food and Drug Administration ("FDA") regarding our New Drug Application ("NDA") for the control of serum phosphorus in adult patients with CKD on dialysis.
+According to the CRL, while the FDA agrees "that the submitted data provide substantial evidence that tenapanor is effective in reducing serum phosphorus in CKD patients on dialysis," the FDA characterizes the magnitude of the treatment effect as "small and of unclear clinical significance."
+Additionally, the FDA noted that for the application to be approved, we will need "to conduct an additional adequate and well-controlled trial demonstrating a clinically relevant treatment effect on serum phosphorus or an effect on the clinical outcome thought to be caused by hyperphosphatemia in CKD patients on dialysis."
+There were no safety, clinical pharmacology/biopharmaceutics, chemistry, manufacturing, and controls or non-clinical issues identified in the CRL.
+We intend to request a Type A meeting as soon as possible to discuss the CRL and determine potential paths forward for the approval of tenapanor for the control of serum phosphorus in adult patients with CKD on dialysis.